On Safer Reinforcement Learning for Sedation and Analgesia in Intensive Care

 \textbf{Actions.} The action space \(\mathcal{A}\) incorporated four continuous dimensions populated with dosing records from eight sedatives and analgesics.
 Firstly, we expressed opioid administrations as a combined dose per hour by converting fentanyl and hydromorphone doses into oral morphine-equivalent mg \cite{opioid_conversion} and merging these with pre-existing morphine records.
 Secondly, we normalized propofol doses into mg per kg \cite{propofol_doses}.
 Thirdly, we reported benzodiazepine doses as midazolam-equivalent mg by converting diazepam records into lorazepam-equivalent mg \cite{diazepam_lorazepam}, merging these with lorazepam doses, and then converting to midazolam-equivalent mg \cite{lorazepam_midazolam}.
-Lastly, dexmedetomidine doses were normalized in mg per kg \cite{dexmedetomidine_doses}.
+Lastly, dexmedetomidine doses were normalized to mg per kg \cite{dexmedetomidine_doses}.

-\textbf{Outlier removal.} Following the approach in prior preprocessing pipelines, quantile-based data cleaning was applied to continuous variables \cite{preprocessing}.
-For vital signs, values below the 0.05th percentile and above the 99.95th percentile were deleted.
-For laboratory values, the thresholds were 0.1th and 99.9th.
-For urine output and medication doses, values beyond the 99.9th percentile and the 99th percentile were deleted.
+\textbf{Outlier removal.} As proposed in Gupta et al. \cite{preprocessing}, quantile-based data cleaning was applied to continuous variables.
+Thresholds were tuned in the training data to exclude physiologically implausible values.
+For vital signs, values below the 0.05th percentile and above the 99.95th were deleted.
+For laboratory values, the thresholds were 0.1 and 99.9.
+For urine output and medication doses, which cannot be negative, values beyond the 99.9th and the 99th percentile were deleted.

-\textbf{Imputation.} To fill missing values, we first applied a basic sample-and-hold method (last observation carried forward) according to feature-specific clinical thresholds \cite{sample_and_hold}.
+\textbf{Imputation.} To fill missing values, we first carried the last observation forward according to feature-specific clinical thresholds \cite{sample_and_hold}.
 Then, we implemented a pipeline based on multiple imputation by chained equations (MICE) to iteratively estimate the remaining missing values \cite{mice}.
-We chose gradient boosting machines (GBMs) with decision trees (DTs) \cite{gbm} as our predictive model for two main reasons.
+We chose gradient boosting machines (GBMs) with decision trees (DTs) \cite{gbm} as our predictive model for two reasons.
 On the one hand, DTs are well-suited for capturing intricate non-linear relationships among both quantitative and categorical variables \cite{decision_trees}.
-On the other hand, DT ensembles have been reported to achieve state-of-the-art performance in various complex tasks \cite{xgboost, xgboost_clinical}.
+On the other hand, DT ensembles have been reported to achieve state-of-the-art performance in complex tasks \cite{xgboost, xgboost_clinical}.